Marginal Girsanov Reweighting: Stable Variance Reduction for Long-Timescale Dynamics from Biased Simulation: Theory

 Eq.~\ref{eq:gr-discrete} provides a solution for recovering original properties from perturbed simulations.
-However, two major difficulties arise in practice.
-First, in computing $\log w_{\tau}^{\text{GR}}$, long time horizons $\tau$ will introduce an accumulation of noise terms, e.g. $\xi^k$ in Eq.~\ref{eq:gr-discrete}, which causes the variance to grow with trajectory length.
+However, a fundamental difficulty arises in practice: computing $\log w_{\tau}^{\text{GR}}$ over long time horizons $\tau$ introduces an accumulation of noise terms, e.g. $\xi^k$ in Eq.~\ref{eq:gr-discrete}, which causes the variance to grow with trajectory length.
 Upon exponentiation, the weights will explode or vanish.
 Detailed analysis can be found in Appendix~\ref{appendix:gr-variance}.
-Second, when comparing the $\tau$-lag transition probabilities from $x_t$ to $x_{t+\tau}$ under the perturbed and original dynamics, Girsanov reweighting yields a ratio along a specific simulated path, which is a biased proxy for the true marginal quantity (see Section \ref{sec:setting} for details).
-Motivated by these two problems, our work develops a model that can estimate a more stable and accurate marginal weights for long time intervals and large systems.
+Yet kinetic modeling of molecular systems typically operates at the level of transition probabilities, which are marginal quantities obtained by integrating over all intermediate paths between two endpoints (see Section~\ref{sec:setting} for details).
+Unlike pathwise Girsanov weights, these marginal ratios sum over all intermediate paths, which can in principle tame the variance explosion.
+Motivated by this observation, we develop a model that directly estimates marginal reweighting factors for transition probabilities, yielding stable and accurate weights even for long time intervals and large systems.